tristanpenman/valijson/README.md

  - definitions
  - format (optional)
- - multipleOf
  - ref
  - refRemote

 Support for JSON References is in development.

-Support for multipleOf and divisibleBy constraints is also in development, but likely to depend on a third-party library such as [GMP](https://gmplib.org).

 ## Build instructions ##